-After 7 months of sitting on the fence, I decided to go into the Cake DeFi rabbit hole, but not without doing some research and risk analysis.
+After 7 months of sitting on the fence, I decided to go into the Cake DeFi rabbit hole.
+But not without doing some research and risk analysis first.

-This review is the product of that research and my hope is that it would help you too, in making an informed decision and understanding the risks of investing with Cake DeFi.
+This Cake DeFi review is the product of that research and I hope that it helps you form an informed opinion of the platform.

-Before we dive into the details of this review, let’s take a quick look at the Pros and Cons of Cake DeFi.
+Before we dive into the details of this Cake DeFi review, let’s take a quick look at the Pros and Cons of the project.

 - They have their own blockchain which tells me they came to build and stay.

 - The platform is backed by a duly registered company and founded by known and verifiable people.